‘A too-powerful presidency’: Will US ever rein in executive branch?

 It’s important to note that, in some respects, the growth of executive power has been necessary and beneficial.
 A president can act with more speed and flexibility than a legislature that needs a majority consensus – a necessity in a globalized, modern world.

-“We need a much more powerful president than the fklaramers anticipated,” says Professor Michael Klarman, a legal historian at Harvard Law School, “but we may have moved too far in that direction.”
+“We need a much more powerful president than the framers anticipated,” says Professor Michael Klarman, a legal historian at Harvard Law School, “but we may have moved too far in that direction.”

 There have been small signs that the United States could see movement in the other direction.
 The Trump years, ironically, have witnessed “a reorientation of some of the presidency’s important powers and responsibilities,” wrote Jack Goldsmith and Samuel Moyn – law professors at Harvard and Yale Law schools, respectively – for The Atlantic.